Find a local pick your own farm here!

 And let Grandma make the cookies rather than the preserves! :)

 Q. Do you know how long that will be good for once it is canned?
 All your other recipes have expiration dates - well, at date ranges.
-I'm trying to be careful with the labelling so I don't have problems in March like, 'Was this bottled last year or three years ago?'
+I'm trying to be careful with the labeling so I don't have problems in March like, 'Was this bottled last year or three years ago?'
 (I'm ashamed to say, it has happened...)

 A. Yes, salsa, tends to be at peak quality for about 6 months, then ok for another 6 months.
 After that, the USDA says it is still safe to eat as long as the seal is intact, but it darkens and becomes mushier than most people would like!
 So, if you have an older jar, and there's no leakage, a good seal, and everything looks ok, open it and try!